Faith in Transition

-Professional Background: Kiernan holds a Master's in Social Work from Eastern Michigan University with a concentration in Mental Health and Chemical Dependency.
-He is a Certified Clinical Supervisor (CCS) and Certified Alcohol & Drug Counselor (CADC).
+Information: Kiernan holds a Master's in Social Work from Eastern Michigan University with a concentration in Mental Health and Chemical Dependency.
+He is a Certified Clinical Supervisor (CCS) and Certified Advance Alcohol and Drug Counselor (CAADC).

 Currently, Kiernan works as a substance abuse specialist at Albion College in Albion, Michigan and as a program manager at Catholic Charities of Jackson, Lenawee & Hillsdale Counties in Michigan.
 At Catholic Charities he is responsible for overseeing both community and prison based programs across the state of Michigan.